Hammer Films’ 1960 Manchester-set crime drama is one of the great underrated British films of the era.

 It’s interesting to look at the Hammer filmography and see just how varied their film slate was between their first batch of gothic horrors in the second half of the 1950s and the point where the company more or less committed itself to horror and fantasy a decade later.
-The end of the Fifties and early Sixties saw them working on various types of films alongside horror movies, possibly edging their bets in case the boom ended.
-And several of these films were surprisingly daring and edgy, black and white dramas that were a million miles away from the Kensington Gore drenched full colour shockers they remain best known for.
+The end of the Fifties and early Sixties saw them working on various types of films alongside horror movies, possibly hedging their bets in case the boom ended.
+And several of these films were surprisingly daring and edgy, black and white dramas that were a million miles away from the Kensington Gore drenched full-colour shockers they remain best known for.

 One of the best of the films from this time is Hell is a City -as gritty a British crime film as you’ll see in any decade, this remains something of a forgotten classic, so any chance for people to see it should be taken.

 Set in Manchester, this 1960 film from the ever-reliable Val Guest sees Stanley Baker as hard-bitten cop Harry Martineau, on the trail of escaped con Don Starling (John Crawford), who he’s previously put away for fourteen years.
 Starling, who has killed a warden in his escape, has returned to the city to recover the jewellery stolen in a previous job, as well as carry out a new hold-up to finance his escape from the country.
 But the robbery goes badly wrong with a young girl killed by Starling, and as Martineau puts the pieces together, the increasingly desperate villain tries to find somewhere to hide out, leading to more violence.